solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 2: Create tables and data

-1. In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
+1. In the Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.

     ![Open the windows command prompt](media/windows_cmd_prompt.png)

-2. Run the following command to connect to your database, be sure to replace `PREFIX` and `REGION` with your lab information (optionally you can use pgAdmin to open a psql window).
-On Windows you can find the pgbench tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on ubuntu, you can install it using `sudo apt-get install postgresql-contrib`.
+2. Run the following command to connect to the database, be sure to replace `PREFIX` and `REGION` with the lab information (optionally use pgAdmin to open a psql window).
+On Windows, find the pgbench tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on ubuntu, install it using `sudo apt-get install postgresql-contrib`.
 When prompted, enter the password (`Seattle123Seattle123`):

     ```cmd
     psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb